 Crop establishment and management

 BJRI tossa jute (Corchorus olitorius L.) variety O-9897 was used as the test crop.
 Seedlings were raised in a nursery and transplanted into the main field on 2 April 2020.
 Direct seeding for the control treatment was carried out on the same date.
-Proper thinning was conducted in all treatments to maintain the desired plant population.
+Proper thinning was conducted for the control to maintain the desired plant population.

 Recommended doses of triple super phosphate (TSP), muriate of potash (MoP), gypsum, and zinc sulphate were applied uniformly to all plots during final land preparation.
 Urea was applied as a top-dressing in three equal splits at 5, 25, and 45 days after transplanting or germination at rates of 12, 14, and 10 g m⁻², respectively, in all transplanting treatments.
 In the control plots, urea was applied following the recommended practice along with manual weeding.